Managing Your Strata

 - Preparing rental agreements for parking stalls and storage lockers

 - Handling resident complaints, i.e. preparing bylaw infraction notifications and complaint receipt notifications

 - Negotiating service contracts

 - Arranging for insurance coverage

-- Explaining the requirements or limitations under various legislation's that governs how the strata corporations run, such as Strata Property Act and the Personal information and Privacy Act
+- Explaining the requirements or limitations under various legislation's that governs how the strata corporations run, such as the Strata Property Act and the Personal information and Privacy Act

 - Organizing and attending annual general meetings and special general meetings